Cooperw/ctf/2024-10-11-wwhf24/README.md

 }
 ```

-- todo talk about builing mac wordlists to isolate MAC regions to locate Event 5"
+- todo talk about building mac wordlists to isolate MAC regions to locate Event 5"

 In our quest to grant ourselves "Event 5" we managed to uncover a hidden vendor bounty worth 100 points from scanner EC:DA:3B:5E:17:30 which allowed us to have 26/25 vendor bounties, effectively pushing our scores above the standard achievable score.